-Agricultural Commodity Processing Facility Investment Credit: An income tax credit may be allowed for investing in an agricultural commodity processing facility in ND certified by the Dept. of Commerce Division of Economic Development and Finance (EDF).
+AGRICULTURAL COMMODITY PROCESSING FACILITY INVESTMENT CREDIT: An income tax credit may be allowed for investing in an agricultural commodity processing facility—a livestock feeding, handling, milking or holding operation that uses as part of its operation a by-product produced at a biofuels production facility—in ND certified by the Dept. of Commerce Division of Economic Development and Finance (EDF).
 An investment may consist of a direct cash payment, a transfer of a fee simple interest in ND real property or a direct transfer of cash from a retirement plan for which the investor controls where the plan’s assets are invested.
-The credit is equal to 30% of the investment.
+The credit is equal to 30 percent of the investment.
 No more than $50,000 of the credit may be used in any year.
 An unused credit may be carried forward up to ten years.
 A taxpayer is allowed no more than $250,000 in credits for all years.

-Angel Fund Investment Credit: An income tax credit is allowed for investing in an angel fund in ND certified by the Department of Commerce EDF.
-Angel funds must be organized for the purpose of investing in at least three early-stage or mid-stage private, non publicly traded, primary sector businesses with strong growth potential.
-Investments in real estate or real estate holding companies are not eligible.
-The credit is equal to 45% of the investment, up to a maximum credit of $45,000 per year.
+ANGEL FUND INVESTMENT CREDIT: An income tax credit is allowed for investing in an angel fund in ND certified by the Department of Commerce EDF.
+The credit is equal to 45 percent of the investment, up to a maximum credit of $45,000 per year.
 An unused credit may be carried forward up to seven tax years.
-For credits based on investments made on or after January 1, 2013, a taxpayer is allowed no more than $500,000.
+For credits based on investments made on or after January 1, 2011, a taxpayer is allowed no more than $150,000.

-Research Expense Credit: An income tax credit for conducting research in North Dakota.
-The credit is equal to a% age of the excess of qualified research expenses in ND over the base amount in North Dakota.
+RESEARCH EXPENSE CREDIT: An income tax credit for conducting research in North Dakota.
+The credit is equal to a percentage of the excess of qualified research expenses in ND over the base amount in North Dakota.

-SEED Capital Investment Credit: An income tax credit for investing in a business certified by the Department of Commerce EDF.
-The credit is equal to 45% of the investment.
+SEED CAPITAL INVESTMENT CREDIT: An income tax credit for investing in a business certified by the Department of Commerce EDF.
+The credit is equal to 45 percent of the investment.
 No more than $112,500 of the credit may be used in any year.
 An unused credit may be carried forward up to four tax years.
 Only the first $500,000 of eligible investments in the business are eligible for the tax credit.
 The total amount of tax credits allowed for investments made in all certified businesses in any calendar year is limited to $3.5 million.

-- 1% of wages and salaries paid during the tax year for each of the first three tax years of operation, and
+- 1 percent of wages and salaries paid during the tax year for each of the first three tax years of operation, and

-- .5% of wages and salaries paid during the tax year for the fourth and fifth tax years.
+- ½ percent of wages and salaries paid during the tax year for the fourth and fifth tax years.

-Workforce Recruitment Credit: If extraordinary recruitment methods are used to hire employees for hard-to-fill positions in ND, an income tax credit equal to 5% of the compensation paid during the first 12 consecutive months to the employee hired is allowed in the first tax year following the tax year in which the employee completes the 12 consecutive month employment period.
+WORKFORCE RECRUITMENT CREDIT: If extraordinary recruitment methods are used to hire employees for hard-to-fill positions in ND, an income tax credit equal to 5 percent of the compensation paid during the first 12 consecutive months to the employee hired is allowed in the first tax year following the tax year in which the employee completes the 12 consecutive month employment period.
 Unused credit may be carried forward up to four tax years.
-To qualify, an employer must pay an annual salary that is at least 125% of North Dakota’s average wage and must have employed all of the following recruitment methods for at least six months to fill a position for which the credit is claimed:
+To qualify, an employer must pay an annual salary that is at least 125 percent of North Dakota’s average wage and must have employed all of the following recruitment methods for at least six months to fill a position for which the credit is claimed:

 - Contracted with a professional recruiter for a fee;